pingidentity/terraform-provider-pingfederate/docs/resources/configuration_encryption_keys_rotate.md

 ### Optional

-- `rotation_trigger_values` (Map of String) A meta-argument map of values that, if any values are changed, will force regeneration of the resource secret.
-Adding values to and removing values from the map will not trigger a secret regeneration.
+- `rotation_trigger_values` (Map of String) A meta-argument map of values that, if any values are changed, will force rotation of the encryption keys.
+Adding values to and removing values from the map will not trigger a rotation.
 This parameter can be used to control time-based rotation using Terraform.

 ### Read-Only